LinX64/LinX64/readme.md

 ### Hi there 👋

-An energetic, hard working & smart person who's passionate about android since 2016.
+An energetic, hard-working & smart person who's been passionate about android since 2016.
 Loves and solves new & complicated challenges while working.
 Worked as a pentester, developer, IT teacher before.

 **Android projects:**